nvantan94/challenge-quod-ai/README.md

 + Test developed metrics to check its efficiency level
 + Add more metrics to calculate final health score

+# Getting Started

+The application collects data from https://www.gharchive.org/ for the last 30 days and calculate different metrics based on events.
+Then, these metrics are integrated to measure the health of a project.
+Finally, the top 100 healthiest projects will be saved to a csv file.

+I implemented three metrics to calculate the health of a project includes:
++ Average number of commits (push) per day
++ Number of release
++ Average response time of first response to an issue

 # Follow those below instructions to run project